-Betta fish are among the most beautiful species of fish.
-Therefore, they look beautiful in an aquarium.
-Also, these fish have a great history and can survive in shallow water.
+Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

-Hence, if you are thinking of keeping betta fish as pets, you might be keeping one of the most wonderful aquarium pets, but there are certain things you should understand about betta fish.
-One of them is how they mate.
-I will explain that in detail.
+If you are thinking of keeping betta fish as pets, you might be keeping one of the most wonderful aquarium pets.
+However, there are certain things you should understand about betta fish.
+One of them is how they mate which I will explain in detail in this article.

 When it is time for betta fish to breed, the male starts the process by building a bubble nest at the water’s surface.
 Then he will signal to a female to inspect the nest.
 If the female approves the nest, the two fish will begin courtship which involves chasing each other closely till the female is ready for mating.
 Then the male will wrap around the female while she lays the egg.
 Once all eggs have been laid, the male will keep them in the bubble nest and chase the female away.